 A load whose magnitude does not vary appreciably over time.

 STRENGTH DESIGN (SD)

 A design method in which an anchor is selected such that the anchor's design strength is equal to or greater than the anchor's required strength.

 STRENGTH REDUCTION FACTOR (φ)

 A factor applied to the nominal strength to allow for variations in material strengths and dimensions, inaccuracies in design equations, required ductility and reliability, and the importance of the anchor in the structure.

 In pretensioned applications, the tendon is the prestressing steel.
 In post-tensioned applications, the tendon is a complete assembly consisting of anchorages, prestressing steel, and sheathing with coating for unbonded applications or ducts with grout for bonded applications.

 A load applied parallel to the axis of an anchor.

-The ability of a gel to become less viscous (resistance to flow) under pressure then thicken when pressure is released.
+The ability of a fluid to become less viscous (resistant to flow) under shear, then thicken when the shear force is removed.